 In order to open a Jimmy John’s franchise you are likely going to need financing, and often times the bank will require financial projections for any loan for a new startup franchise.

-To help you complete your financial projections “freaky fast” I have developed a customized financial projection template specifically for a new Jimmy John’s franchise.
+To help you complete your financial projections “freaky fast” we have developed a financial model template specifically for Jimmy John’s within our ProjectionHub web app.

 - If you have any questions about the model as you go, please email email@example.com

 Once you sign up and confirm your account you will be asked to complete some general business info as seen below: